wmhilton-stoplight/platform-docs/2a.-style-guides/c-create-rules.md

 - **Target**

   Select a target to specify the area of an API specification document.
-Targets are predefined and required for each rule.
-Targets are listed alphabetically by name.
-See [Create Targets](b-create-targets.md).
+Targets are usually predefined and are required for each rule.
+Targets may be organized into [groups based on their names](b-create-targets.md#organize-targets).
+If you don't see a target you need, you can [add one here](b-create-targets.md).
+Note that inline targets cannot be reused or start with the # symbol.

 - **Property**